Carlow Intermediate Hurling Championship: Knockout stage

 Following the completion of the group stage, the teams from the group are ranked (1-4) in terms of points accumulated and scoring difference.
 The two top-ranking teams receive byes to separate semi-finals.

 Semi-finals: The tip four teams from the group stage contest this round.
 First place plays fourth place and second place plays third place The two winners from these two games advance to the final.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions.

 Promotion

 At the end of the championship, the winning team is automatically promoted to the Carlow Senior Hurling Championship for the following season.

 Relegation

 The bottom-placed team from the group stage is relegated to the Carlow Junior Hurling Championship.

 Qualification

 At the end of the championship, the winning team qualify to the subsequent Leinster Intermediate Club Hurling Championship.

 Teams

-2024 Teams
+2026 Teams

-The 6 teams competing in the 2024 Carlow Intermediate Hurling Championship are:
+Seven clubs are competing in the 2026 Carlow Intermediate Hurling Championship: